Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

 Our results adapt this quantum Coulomb system picture to a classical setting.
 From this point of view, the key novelty is that we work in the canonical rather than the grand-canonical ensemble; this allows us to extend results to the region where formation of large clusters occurs.
+Indeed, in the canonical ensemble we can take the density larger than the transition density, which is conjectured to exist and to be of the order $\exp (-\beta\nu^*)$, and at the same time impose that the density be small.
+In the grand-canonical ensemble, we may of course take the chemical potential larger than the transition potential, but then we lose control over the density and cannot apply the dilute mixture approximation.

 The remainder of this paper is organised as follows.
-In Section~\ref{sec-ProofLDP} we prove the LDP of Theorem \ref{thm:ldp}, in Section~\ref{sec-boundsf} we compare the rate function with an explicit ideal rate function, and in Section~\ref{sec-finftyfinite} we compare temperature-depending quantities with the ground states.
+In Section~\ref {sec-ProofLDP} we prove the LDP of Theorem~\ref{thm:ldp}, in Section~\ref{sec-boundsf} we compare the rate function with an explicit ideal rate function, and in Section~\ref{sec-finftyfinite} we compare temperature-depending quantities with the ground states.
 Finally, the proofs of Theorems~\ref{thm:main} and \ref{thm:unif} are given in Section~\ref{sec-lastproofs}.